sakritz/dungeons-and-beans/content/Sessions/Session 14 - Home, Weird Home.md

 ### Meet the Parents
 - After a few words, the female elf, [[People & Groups/Ithil Caerdonel]], who declared that her husband is away talking to the village head, she leaves us to get the both of them
-- Returning with them,we meet [[Oland Kelvaris]], the village head – a tall elf with an Oaktree symbol on his belt buckle – and [[People & Groups/Haldir Caerdonel]], the woman’s husband
+- Returning with them,we meet [[People & Groups/Oland Kelvaris]], the village head – a tall elf with an Oaktree symbol on his belt buckle – and [[People & Groups/Haldir Caerdonel]], the woman’s husband
 - During introductions, Oland seems to recognize [[The Bean Bois/Avaaros|Avaaros]]’s name
 - Upon telling him why we came to the village and how we had to fight their undead people, he want to inspect the bodies themselves
 	- He identifies the drowned maiden as [[Silyana]], a druid, who vanished after heading out to find the source of the mysterious sickness
 	- He tells us that “these were not the only ones who weren’t feeling great lately”, many of their people have been sick for months
 	- They are suspecting the rivers as the source of the problem (there are three main rivers, two to the east and one to the west, which is supposed to be the problematic one)
-	- He explains that [[The Bean Bois/Avaaros|Avaaros]]’s mother [[Cecilia Wolfwalker|Cecilia]] was there to help but vanished.
+	- He explains that [[The Bean Bois/Avaaros|Avaaros]]’s mother [[People & Groups/Cecilia Wolfwalker|Cecilia]] was there to help but vanished.
 She acted weirdly erratic and didn’t seem to care about the sick people.
-Oland’s daughter [[Numbra Kelvaris]] (who is also sick) was the last to talk to her
+Oland’s daughter [[People & Groups/Numbra Kelvaris]] (who is also sick) was the last to talk to her
 	- [[People & Groups/Isandra Caerdonel]], the daughter of Ithil and Haldir, is also sick, their older son has left to find a cure but hasn’t returned yet
 	- When [[Asurak]] mentions [[The Bean Bois/Heilar]]’s name, both Ithil and Haldir react strongly to it.
 They are his parents